A toolbox for black hole scattering: Background metric and choice of coordinates

 \section{Background metric and choice of coordinates}

 In this paper, we work in Kruskal-Szekeres coordinates that are defined as

 where $r\left(x,y\right)$ is implicitly defined, $\tau=\tfrac{t}{2R}$ and $R = 2GM$ is the Schwarzschild radius (whose inverse we call $\mu = 1/R$).
+These differ from the standard choice of Kruskal-Szekeres coordinates by an overall scaling of $R\sqrt{2/e}$.
+This is to ensure that the metric on the horizon is such that $A\left(r=R\right) = 1$.
 We will often write these coordinates as a two-vector $x^a = \{x,y\}$ with small Latin letters denoting the longitudinal coordinates and capital Latin letters denoting the transverse coordinates on the sphere.
 We will also work in natural units $\hbar=c=1$.
 The Schwarzschild metric in these coordinates is given by

 where we employ the mostly plus signature.
 To leading order in the near horizon region, we have $r \sim R$ and therefore $A \sim 1$ resulting in the product space

 \paragraph{Christoffel symbols:} The non-vanishing Christoffel symbols of the Schwarzschild metric in Kruskal-Szekeres coordinates are given by